Factbox: Ownership of leading European soccer clubs

 (Reuters) - A group led by U.S. billionaire Daniel Friedkin is in talks to buy AS Roma although the Italian soccer club said a formal deal had not yet been agreed.

-The Financial Times reported the deal would value AS Roma at 750 million euros ($840 million), including debt, a record figure for a Serie A team.
+The Financial Times reported the deal would value AS Roma at 750 million euros ($840 million), including debt.

 Shares in AS Roma are listed on the stock market in Milan and the club is controlled by another group of American investors headed by James Pallotta.